objcio/articles/2014-08-02-testing-bad-practices.md

 > The only time test will give value back is when we want to _change_ our code.

-Let's see how the classic arguments in favor of writting tests are connected with this premise:
+Let's see how the classic arguments in favor of writing tests are connected with this premise:

 - Makes refactoring easier: you can change implementation details